-Windows 10 has been out for over a year now, and for the most part has been accepted well.
-Still, some people aren't happy with the privacy issues and the amount of tracking, not to mention a few security issues, and may be looking for an alternative...
+Windows 10 has been out for over a year now, and for the most part, it has been accepted well.
+Still, some people aren't happy with the privacy issues and the sheer amount of tracking, not to mention the security issues, and so may be looking for an alternative...

 Why Switch to Linux?

 So why would you want to use anything other that Microsoft Windows?

 Linux has earned a reputation in the 80's and 90's as a platform for hobbyists and hackers, a complex system requiring vast computer knowledge in order to use.
 While that may have been the case 30 years ago, Linux has come along way since then, and now offers a user experience to rival the mighty Windows.